Carers in Work

 For more information, please visit time off for dependants on the gov.uk website.

-You may think about giving up work or taking early retirement to care for someone.
-But this could have a big effect on your life in a number of ways.
-The financial implication is what worries most employee’s but also it may make you feel isolated and out of touch with friends at work.
-Some carers get a lot of support from their friendships at work.
-You may also need to think about your career development and skills that you may lose whilst not being in work.
+You may think about taking early retirement to care for someone, but this could have a big effect on your life in a number of ways.
+The financial implication is what worries most employees, but giving up work may also make you feel isolated and out of touch with workplace friends.
+You also need to think about any career development and skills that you may lose whilst not being in work.

 Before giving up work, think about the following questions:

-- Would requesting flexible working help you manage both working and caring?
+- Would flexible working help you manage both working and caring?

 - Could you take a paid or unpaid break from work to think about your options?